IllumiTerm/matorikkusu/README.md

 ##

-## Building on Debian, Ubuntu or their derivatives
+## Installing on Debian, Ubuntu or their derivatives

 **1. Before we continue we will need to install pip3 by executing the following command. `$ sudo apt install python3-pip`**
 **2. Clone the package. `$ git clone https://github.com/IllumiTerm/matorikkusu.git`**